-This WESTERBEKE Engine is a product of WESTERBEKE'S long years of experience and advanced technology.
+This WESTERBEKE Diesel Generator is a product of WESTERBEKE's long years of experience and advanced technology.
 We take great pride in the superior durability and dependable performance of our engines and generators.
 Thank you for selecting WESTERBEKE.

-In order to get the full use and benefit from your engine, it is important that you operate and maintain it correctly.
+In order to get the full use and benefit from your generator it is important that you operate and maintain it correctly.
 This manual is designed to help you do this.
-Please read this manual carefully and observe all the safety precautions throughout.
-Should your engine require servicing, contact your nearest WESTERBEKE dealer for assistance.
+Please, read this manual carefully and observe all the safety precautions throughout.
+Should your generator require servicing, contact your nearest WESTERBEKE dealer for assistance.

-This is your Operators Manual.
-A Service Manual will also be available from your WESTERBEKE dealer.
-If you are planning to install this equipment contact yourself, contact your WESTERBEKE dealer for WESTERBEKE'S Installation Manual.
+This is your operators manual.
+A parts catalog is also provided and a technical manual is available from your WESTERBEKE dealer.
+If you are planning to install this equipment contact your WESTERBEKE dealer for WESTERBEKE'S installation manual.